 Injection problems span a wide range of instantiations.
 The basic form of this weakness involves the software allowing injection of additional data in input data to alter the control flow of the process.
 Command injection problems are a subset of injection problems, in which the process can be tricked into calling external processes of an attacker's choice through the injection of command syntax into the input data.
 Multiple leading/internal/trailing special elements injected into an application through input can be used to compromise a system.
 As data is parsed, improperly handled multiple leading special elements may cause the process to take unexpected actions that result in an attack.
-Software may allow the injection of special elements that are non-typical but equivalent to typical special element injection.
+Software may allow the injection of special elements that are nontypical but equivalent to typical special elements with control implications.
+This frequently occurs when the product has protected itself against special element injection.
 Software may allow inputs to be fed directly into an output file that is later processed as code, such as a library file or template.
 Line or section delimiters injected into an application can be used to compromise a system.